alexnitta/faunauth/README.md

 As with any other email-based authentication system, there is are a few steps involved when confirming a user's identity.

 In both the `register` and `requestPasswordReset` user flows, you will need to expose a page within your app at the callback URL that you pass in.
 A URL parameter called `data` will be appended to the callback URL which will include a Base64-encoded string containing the email and token.
-Your app needs to read the `data` param, decode the email and token from it, and pass them to the `resetPassword` function to complete the user flow that was started by calling `register` or `requestPasswordReset`.
+Your app needs to read the `data` param, decode the email and token from it, and pass them to the `setPassword` function to complete the user flow that was started by calling `register` or `requestPasswordReset`.

 Here's how you would parse the encoded `data` parameter in a React component: